Automatic vehicle location

 A GPS tracking device used for vehicle telematics; the transparent unit on the right reveals its internal components.

 Automatic vehicle location (AVL) is a method for automatically determining and transmitting the geographic location of a vehicle.
 This data can be used to create a vehicle tracking system, which is a component of fleet telematics and various location-based services in the Internet of Things (IoT) ecosystem.

 The most common method for determining location is through the use of a GNSS receiver (such as GPS), which collects positioning data from satellites.
 This data is then transmitted via a wireless network, typically a cellular network or satellite communication system, to a central server.
 The server processes this information and makes it available for several applications, from dispatching emergency vehicles to providing real-time arrival information for public transport.
 AVL is often integrated with other vehicle systems to collect a wider range of data as part of telematics.

 How AVL works

-An Automatic vehicle location system typically functions in three stages: position determination, data transmission, and data integration.
+An Automatic vehicle location system (AVLS) typically functions in three stages: position determination, data transmission, and data integration.